Decomposition-Based Modular Conformal Prediction for Two-Stage Modeling: Additional Experiments

 \subsubsection{Covariate shift}

 We consider covariate shift, in which the distribution of $w$ suddenly changes, at $t = 100,500,900$ which affects the entire pipeline.
-This shift does not have a specific upstream/downstream affect, but our method is still able to perform comparably well to the ACI, PID, and OCID methods \Cref{fig:covariateshift}.
-However, all the methods perform similarly and it is difficult to distinguish them.
+This shift does not have a specific upstream/downstream effect, but our method is still able to perform comparably well to the ACI, PID, and OCID methods \Cref{fig:covariateshift}.
+However, all the methods perform similarly well and it is difficult to distinguish their performance.

-Thus, while our method provides clear interpretability for upstream/downstream shifts, it is still able to adapt to other types of shifts without overcompensating width in comparison to other methods.
-However, it does not obtain any explicit advantage compared to the other methods and is still wider on average; thus we see that our method excels under asymmetric shifts at each stage, and furthermore performs best under upstream shifts.
+Thus, while our method provides clear differentiation between upstream/downstream shifts, it is still able to adapt to other types of shifts without overcompensating width in comparison to other methods.
+However, it does not obtain any explicit advantage compared to the other methods and is still wider on average; thus we see that our method excels under asymmetric stage-wise shifts, and furthermore comparatively performs even better under upstream shifts.